 Tips for Home

 - Make your home "listening friendly."
 There are things you can do to reduce noise.
 Use carpeting and cloth curtains.
 Replace buzzing fluorescent lights.
 Run noisy appliances, like the dishwasher or washing machine, when your child is not home or is sleeping.

 - Try not to let your child's normal-hearing ear face noise sources, like the dishwasher, air conditioner, or radio.

 - Do not have the TV or radio on while eating dinner or at other times when you are talking with your child.

 - Be aware of where your child sits at the dinner table.
-Try to have the child facing those who will be talking to him.
+Try to have the child facing those who will be talking to them.

 - Be aware of where your child is seated in the car.
-For example, a child with hearing loss in her right ear should sit behind the passenger seat.
-This lets her normal-hearing ear face the other people in the car.
+For example, a child with hearing loss in their right ear should sit behind the passenger seat.
+This lets their normal-hearing ear face the other people in the car.

 - Do not give your child instructions from another room.
-He will likely hear your voice but may not understand what you are saying.
+They will likely hear your voice but may not understand what you are saying.

 - Teach others the things that you have learned about helping your child.

 - Make sure that your child’s hearing aid is working.
 A hearing aid that does not work is much worse than no hearing aid at all.

 You can help your child with UHL learn to help themself.
 What you do now will make a difference!

 The information on this webpage has been adapted from the doctoral project of Sarah McKay, AuD, CCC-A.